yiamcb/TAFN/README.md

 Ensure that all necessary dependencies are installed to use these modules effectively.

-# If you use this code, please cite my article:
+# If you use this code, please cite our article:

 # Datasets used in the article